AkankshaCheeti/NetShare-CS536-Project/README.md

 Most of the implementation was redone to ensure that all the experiments can be run on a single machine as opposed to the multi-machine setup recommended by the authors.

 ### Results
+The dataset used for these graphs are from the [CAIDA](https://www.caida.org/catalog/datasets/passive_dataset/) and UGR16[https://nesg.ugr.es/nesg-ugr16/] and a malicious botnet data from
 We observed the following graphs after running the experiments inside the `eval` folder.